Enhancing Automatic Modulation Recognition for IoT Applications Using Transformers: Experimental Result and Discussion

-The confusion matrix, illustrated in Figure \ref{fig_DL4}, shows the performance of the top-performing baseline model (ResNet) as well as TransIQ variants on the CSPB.ML.2018+ dataset.
-Analysis of it reveals that ResNet still has significant confusion between QAM modulations.
+Further analysis of it reveals that ResNet still has significant confusion between QAM modulations.
 Some higher-order PSK modulations are also classified as QAM.
 TransIQ is better able to correctly classify PSK modulations and shows a small amount of confusion among higher-order PSK.
 TransIQ is also much better able to discern between 16QAM and other higher-order QAM modulations.
 Both variants of TransIQ showed similar confusion between 64- and 256-QAM.